UNT-RITS/Tutorials/Basic_Python/Python code structure.md

 ```
 **Note**: you can change the highlighted part depending on your needs.

-2. [Numpy](https://numpy.org)provides good support for different dimensional array objects as well as for matrices.
+2. [Numpy](https://numpy.org) provides good support for different dimensional array objects as well as for matrices.

 -	Not only confined to **provide arrays**, but it also provides a variety of tools to **manage these arrays**.
 -	It is fast, efficient, and really **good for managing matrices and arrays**.